ChordPro Implementation: Fonts

 }

-The name designates the built-in font Times-Roman.
+The name designates the built-in font serif.
 Alternatively you can use file to designate a font file on your system, or description to find a suitable font using font families.
 The order of precedence is file, description, and name.

 Method 1: Using a font description